Rand S configurations header image

 You will no doubt see molecules labelled with both the direction of rotation of plane polarised light and also with their relative configuration e.g. (R)(-)-lactic acid, here we should be able to draw the structure of (R)-lactic acid based on the method discussed above and from this work out the structure of (S)(+)-lactic acid.

 It is worth noting that there is NO method which will enable you to work out whether one enantiomer of any particular molecule will be laevorotatory or dextrorotatory.
 The only way to know is to put a sample of the molecule in a polariser and measure the direction and size of the rotation of plane polarised light.
-Just because in the example I have given, namely (-)-lactic acid, the laevorotary enantiomer has a R-configuration does not mean that all enantiomers which are laevorotary will have a R-configuration.
+Just because in the example I have given, namely (-)-lactic acid, the laevorotatory enantiomer has a R-configuration does not mean that all enantiomers which are laevorotatory will have a R-configuration.
 There is no link between the direction of rotation of plane polarised light and the relative configuration around a chiral carbon atom.

 Key Points